No "Zero-Shot" Without Exponential Data: Pretraining Concept Frequency Determines Multimodal Model Performance: Related Work

 \section{Related Work}

-\textbf{Effect of Pre-training Data on Downstream Data.} Several data-centric prior works \cite{radford2021learning, gadre2023datacomp, nguyen2022quality, fang2022data, nguyen2024improving, longpre2023pretrainer, xu2023cit, xu2023demystifying,zhang2024low,sorscher2022beyond,massiceti2023explaining,ramanujan2024connection,samuel2023generating,santurkar2022caption,elazar2022measuring,chang2023speak,razeghi2022snoopy} have highlighted the importance of pretraining data in affecting performance.
-Fang et al.~\cite{fang2022data} robustly demonstrated that pretraining data diversity is the key property underlying CLIP's strong out-of-distribution generalisation behaviour.
-Similarly, Berlot-Attwell et al.~\cite{berlot2023attribute} showed that attribute diversity is crucial for compositional generalization~\cite{hupkes2020compositionality}, namely systematicity~\cite{fodor1988connectionism}.
-Nguyen et al.~\cite{nguyen2022quality} extended the Fang et al.~\cite{fang2022data} analysis to show that differences in data distributions can predictably change model performance, and that this behaviour can lead to effective data mixing strategies at pretraining time.
-Mayilvahanan et al.~\cite{mayilvahanan2023does} complemented this research direction by showing that CLIP's performance is correlated with the similarity between training and test datasets.
-Udandarao et al.~\cite{udandarao2023visual} further showed that the frequency of certain visual data-types in the LAION-2B dataset was roughly correlated to the performance of CLIP models in identifying visual data-types.
+We discuss the most relevant prior works to ours here, and defer an extended literature review to~\cref{extended-rw}.
+Past works \cite{radford2021learning, gadre2024datacomp, nguyen2022quality, fang2022data, longpre2023pretrainer,elazar2022measuring,mccoy2023embers,mayilvahanan2024does,krishna2023downstream} have highlighted the importance of pretraining data for improved downstream model performance.
+Fang et al.~\cite{fang2022data} demonstrated that pretraining data diversity is key to CLIP's strong out-of-distribution generalisation.
+Nguyen et al.~\cite{nguyen2022quality} extended this analysis to show that differences in data distributions can change model performance, enabling effective data mixing strategies for pretraining.
+Mayilvahanan et al.~\cite{mayilvahanan2024does} complemented these works by showing that CLIP's performance is correlated with the similarity between pretraining and test datasets.
 Our findings further pinpoint that the frequency of concept occurrences is a key indicator of performance.
-This complements existing research in specific areas like question-answering~\cite{kandpal2023large} and numerical reasoning~\cite{razeghi2022impact} in large language models, where high train-test set similarity does not fully account for observed performance levels~\cite{yauney2023data}.
-Concurrent to our work, Parashar et al.~\cite{parashar2024neglected} also explore the problem of long-tailed concepts in the LAION-2B dataset and how it affects performance of CLIP models, supporting our findings.
-In contrast to their work, we look at count separately in image and text modalities, as well as across pretraining sets, and do a number of control experiments to thoroughly test the robustness of our result.
-Finally, our demonstration that the long tail yields a log-linear trend explicitly indicates exponential sample inefficiency in large-scale pretrained models. \textbf{Data-centric analyses.} Our work also adds to the plethora of work that aims to understand and explore the composition of large-scale datasets, and uses data as a medium for improving downstream tasks.
-Prior work has noted the importance of data for improving model performance on a generalised set of tasks~\citep{gadre2023datacomp,abbas2024effective,entezari2023role,akyurek2022tracing,shao2023quantifying}.
-For instance, several works utilise retrieved and synthetic data for adapting foundation models on a broad set of downstream tasks~\citep{udandarao2023sus,he2022syntheticclipsyn,tian2024stablerep,burg2023image,sariyildiz2023fake,zhang2023cafoprompt, prabhu2023categories}.
-Maini et al.~\citep{maini2023t} observed the existence of ``text-centric'' clusters in LAION-2B and measured its impact on downstream performance.
-Other work has seeked to target the misalignment problem that we quantified in~\cref{tab:misalignment} by explicit recaptioning of pretraining datasets~\citep{lai2023scarcity,chen2023sharegpt4v,vasu2023mobileclip,yu2023capsfusion,nguyen2024improving,betker2023improving}.
-Further, studies have also shown that by better data pruning strategies, neural scaling laws can be made more efficient than a power-law~\citep{sorscher2022beyond,abbas2023semdedup}.
-Prior work has also showcased that large-scale datasets suffer from extreme redundancy in concepts, and high degrees of toxic and biased content~\cite{elazar2023s,tirumala2024d4}.
-Further research has showcased the downstream effects that such biases during pretraining induce in state-of-the art models~\cite{birhane2024into,seshadri2023bias,birhane2021large,garcia2023uncurated}.
-Our work tackles the issue of long-tailed concepts in pretraining datasets, and shows that this is an important research direction to focus efforts on.
+This complements existing work in areas like question-answering~\cite{kandpal2023large} and numerical reasoning~\cite{razeghi2022impact} in LLMs.
+Concurrent to our work, Parashar et al.~\cite{parashar2024neglected} also explore the problem of long-tailed concepts in LAION-2B and how it affects CLIP performance, supporting our findings.
+In contrast to their work, our demonstration that the long tail yields a log-linear trend, explicitly indicates exponential sample inefficiency in pretrained multimodal models.
+Additionally, contrary to their work, we index both image and text modalities, as well as span across several scales of diverse pretraining datasets.
+Our frequency estimation procedure on both texts and images independently, enables us to provide a more finer-grained analysis of pretraining datasets than previously studied in the literature, like (1) quantifying the misalignment between images and text captions, (2) assessing the similarity of the different pretraining data concept distributions, and (3) doing a number of control experiments to thoroughly stress-test the robustness of our log-linear scaling results.